 DCFPI has one intern in the fall, spring, and summer semesters.
 The typical length of an internship is one semester (approximately 10-12 weeks).
-We are currently accepting applications for Fall 2019.
-Decisions will be made in August.
+We are currently accepting applications for Spring 2020.
+Decisions will be made in November.

 Intern projects are designed in conjunction with DCFPI’s needs as well as the intern’s skills and interests.
 Work may include assisting with research projects, writing blogs, covering hearings, and attending coalition meetings.